 How to Select

-• Be sure to keep it tightly wrapped or sealed in the container until gone.
-If mold forms on the cheese, do not scrape it off and consume the rest.
-Unlike some cheeses, any mold on cream cheese makes it unsafe to eat, and it should be discarded.
+• Be sure to keep it tightly wrapped or sealed in the container until completely used.
+If mould forms on the cheese, do not scrape it off and consume the rest.
+Unlike some cheeses, any mould on cream cheese makes it unsafe to eat, and it should be discarded.

-Freezing of cream cheese is not recommended.
+• Freezing of cream cheese is not recommended.
 The cheese suffers a drastic change in texture when thawed.

 How to Store

-Refrigerate cream cheese, tightly wrapped, and use within a week after opening.
+• Refrigerate cream cheese, tightly wrapped, and use within a week after opening.

 • High in fat, lower in protein and calcium than other cheese.

 • Other than vitamin A, its vitamin content is fairly scarce.

 • Overweight people need to avoid it.